 Electricity deprived people assured with solar lighting solution for free-of-cost.

-Carbon dioxide (CO2) emission reduced by the eco-friendly solutions implementation.
+Metric ton carbon dioxide (CO2) emission reduced by the eco-friendly solutions implementation.

 Project LightGiver is mostly a volunteer run project, where volunteers make innovative products or devices with their own hands to improve peoples’ living standard.
 Young volunteers make hundreds of solar lamp and streetlights using small solar panel, used plastic bottle, bamboo, LED light & small circuit materials.
 These lights are then distributed free-of-cost to electricity-deprived communities such as costal areas, hill tract areas, island, slum & refugee camps etc. EcoVation Bangladesh aims to lit up at least one locality free-of-cost every month.